Setttings

 Some people ask for portrait mode, but I have turned that off, because it is totally inappropriate for the display of the glucose graph.

-Nfc sound
+NFC sound

 Make sound during scanning in addition to vibration.